matildagaddi/power-outage-attacks/README.md

   height="600"
   frameborder="0"
 ></iframe>
+We can see severe weather makes up about half of total outages, followed by intentional attacks.

 ### Bivariate Anaylsis
-The dataset is heavily skewed.
-(Feel free to pan around and zoom in)

 <iframe
   src="assets/dur_cause_bar.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+Here we can see the dataset is heavily skewed.
+Most causes other than severe weather have a majority of durations towards the relatively lower end of the scale.
+(Feel free to zoom in and pan around)

 <iframe
   src="assets/customer_vs_demand.html"